stephlee3/Homework3Li/README.md

 #> [1] "Subject ID: 14"
 ```

-The function is to calculate the mean value over time at different visits and rooms for the specific subject.
+The **summary** function is to calculate the mean value over time at different visits and rooms for the specific subject.

 ``` r
 out <- subject(x, 54) %>% summary